Special Enrollment Period 2026 Guide

 Depending on your circumstances, you may be able to enroll in an ACA-compliant plan outside of the annual open enrollment period.

-But depending on the circumstances, many people can still enroll in ACA-compliant health coverage – even after the annual open enrollment period has ended – during a special enrollment period.
+But depending on the circumstances, many people can enroll in ACA-compliant individual market health coverage, or switch to a different plan, outside of the annual open enrollment period.
+A special enrollment period will give someone a limited window to newly enroll or to switch to a different plan, depending on the circumstances.
 There’s a lengthy list of qualifying life events that make consumers eligible for special enrollment, and this guide will walk you through all the qualifying life events and the specific rules for how they trigger special enrollment periods.

 What is a special enrollment period?